resbaz/spartan-hpc-docs/docs/managing_data.md

 ## Mediaflux Integration

-Mediaflux is a very capable, general and extensible data management platform for managing digital assets.
-You can read a little about it here: [http://www.arcitecta.com/Products](http://www.arcitecta.com/Products)
+Research Platform Services provides a data management service utilising the [Mediaflux platform](https://research.unimelb.edu.au/infrastructure/research-platform-services/services/data-storage-management/mediaflux).
+This platform provides a persistent location for research data and meta-data.

-Clients for Mediaflux are available on Spartan, allowing data to be uploaded/downloaded.
-Details on using this client are available [here](https://wiki.cloud.unimelb.edu.au/resplat/doku.php?id=data_management:mediaflux:howto:downloaddata_with_spartan).
+To aid integration between Mediaflux and Spartan, Java clients are available on Spartan, allowing data to be downloaded from and uploaded to Mediaflux.
+Details on Mediaflux integration with Spartan can be found in Section 4 of the [Mediaflux support wiki](https://wiki.cloud.unimelb.edu.au/resplat/doku.php?id=data_management:mediaflux)